-Snap Inc. finally went public at $17 and is now worth around $25 billion after a meteoric 45% rise in its first day of trading, followed by an unsurprising fall.
+Snap Inc. finally went public at $17 and was worth around $25 billion after a meteoric 45% rise in its first day of trading.
+Now the shares are even higher.
 With ~1,900 employees now liquid since it’s been over 6 months since the IPO, funny money capital will inevitably rain down on the Southern California ecosystem!
+Let’s discuss the best way to profit from Snapchat’s IPO.

 What’s even more exciting is that Snap Inc. was able to sell stock to the public at a trailing 55X revenue multiple with no profits compared to a 14.5X multiple for Facebook and a 4.5X revenue multiple for Twitter today.
 In other words, investors either really believe in the growth projections for Snap Inc., and/or the scarcity of big internet/tech deals is forcing investors to pay a premium.